juju-solutions/charm-gcp-integrator/README.md

 To deploy with earlier versions of Juju, you will need to provide the cloud credentials via the `credentials`, charm config options.

+# Resource Usage Note

+By relating to this charm, other charms can directly allocate resources, such as PersistentDisk volumes and Load Balancers, which could lead to cloud charges and count against quotas.
+Because these resources are not managed by Juju, they will not be automatically deleted when the models or applications are destroyed, nor will they show up in Juju's status or GUI.
+It is therefore up to the operator to manually delete these resources when they are no longer needed, using the Google Cloud console or API.

 # Examples

-Following are some examples using GCE integration with CDK.
+Following are some examples using GCP integration with CDK.

 ## Creating a pod with a PersistentDisk-backed volume